 Walter Topp

-Walter Topp is a writer and instructor.
-He has worked at various times as a police officer, naval officer, newspaper reporter, technical writer and emergency manager.
-He holds an M.S. degree from the U.S. Army War College and a master's degree in Public Administration from Cleveland State University.
+Walter Topp is a writer who has published articles on local and military history.
+He has worked as a newspaper reporter, technical writer, U.S. Navy officer, police officer and emergency management director.
+He holds an M.S. from the U.S. Army War College and an M.P.A. from Cleveland State University.